chef/automate/components/docs-chef-io/content/automate/ha_iam_user.md

 {{< figure src="/images/automate/ha_aws_iam_paccess.png" alt="AWS IAM User - Programmetic Access">}}

   This is the sign-in name for AWS.
-If you want to add multiple users, choose Add another user for each additional user and type their user names.
+If you want to add multiple users, choose to Add another user for each additional user and type their user names.
 You can add up to 10 users at one time.

   This account will be used by your AWS CLI and will be connecting to the AWS API directly by not using the Management Console.